creatoro/simplestats/README.md

 When creating statistics there are 4 things you have to consider:

-1. You can set what configuration to use when calling the `factory()` method using the name of the configuration (like in the first example) or an array.
+1. You can set which configuration to use when calling the `factory()` method using the name of the configuration (like in the first example) or an array.
 This is optional, if not set the config with `default` name is used (see configuration file).

 2. A unique identifier for the item you are creating the stats for.
-This could be anything from an integer to a string (depends on you table).
+This could be anything from an integer to a string (depends on your table).

 3. The name of the statistics.
 Try to be descriptive, for example use `view` for stats that represent the number of views for a certain item.